 The fundamental and most frequent operation performed with an NSDB is "FSN resolution," described in section 5.2.2 of [RFC7532].
-This is the act of reading the reference stored in a junction, retrieving the referenced location information from an NSDB, and forming a native shared filesystem referral to send to file-access clients.
+This is the act of reading the reference stored in a junction, retrieving the referenced location information from an NSDB, and forming a filesystem referral to send to file-access clients using a native filesystem protocol.
 In this scenario, a fileserver acts as an NSDB client.